 A little about me: I’m an Adult with ADHD.
-I live in the Poconos of Pennsylvania with my boyfriend, two parrots, two cats, two dogs, three water turtles and one tortoise.
+I live in the Poconos of Pennsylvania with my boyfriend, two parrots, two cats, two dogs, three water turtles, a tortoise and an albino rat.
 Most of our animal babies are either rescues or were inherited from family members.
-Being surrounded by animals is really good for my ADHD brain.
+Being surrounded by animals is really good for my mental wellbeing.
 Caring for them gives me a set routine to build my life around, and they help me a lot with mood regulation and anxiety.
 Plus they enjoy having a happy home with free food and plenty of friends to play with.
 You’ll be seeing a lot from them, especially if you follow me or the blog on social media.

 This is my Story